zubairsaiyed/ecal/ARCHITECTURE.md

 ### **Server/Compute Machine** (Desktop or Compute Pi)

 **What runs here:**
+- `calendar_server.py` - Calendar web application with screenshot generation endpoint
-- `calendar_sync_service.py` - Generates and uploads calendar screenshots
+- `calendar_sync_service.py` - Polls server for changes and uploads screenshots
-- Calendar web application (port 5000)
 - Image processing/generation

 **Resources:**
-- Uses chromium-browser for screenshot rendering
+- `calendar_server.py` uses chromium-browser for screenshot rendering
+- `calendar_sync_service.py` only polls server endpoints (no rendering)
 - Can be any computer with Python and chromium
 - Higher CPU/memory available